 Let’s all wish the Ramones’ debut album a happy birthday

-While the band (arguably) may not have written the first punk song ever, it’s undeniable that 42 years ago today the genre would be pioneered by the Ramones’ debut release, Ramones.
+While the band (arguably) may not have written the first punk song ever, it’s undeniable that 44 years ago this week (April 23, 1976) the genre would be pioneered by the Ramones’ debut release, Ramones.
 Thanks to Sire Records, the world beyond New York City would soon be introduced to Joey, Johnny, Dee Dee and Tommy.

 Ramones was an oddly collaborative effort.
 Lisa Robins of Hit Parader caught an early Ramones gig in the city and got soon-to-be manager Danny Fields in touch with the band.
 Eventual co-engineer, backing vocalist of Ramones, and early Sire employee Craig Leon would see the band for the first time playing for “a handful” of people at CBGBs in August of 1974.
 Craig would eventually invite the band up to Sire to meet Seymour Stein, who went on to sign the Ramones in 1975 (after his late ex-wife Linda had fallen in love with them first).
 The guys began recording Ramones in January, 1976.